top of page

 Texas Chiropractic Association Member 2023

-American Veterinary Chiropractic Association Member 2016-Present
+American Veterinary Chiropractic Association Member 2016

 Parker University Outstanding Student Organization Leader Award 2017